canstar

 If you think you may have been scammed, let your financial institution know ASAP and report it to both the police and the ACCC (via Scamwatch).
 There are many different types of scams aside from credit card scams, and you might even be experiencing more than one type of scam if your privacy and personal details have been compromised.
 Scamwatch says that common scam categories include investment scams, dating and romance scams, false billing, remote access scams, identity theft, online shopping scams, lottery scams and more.

 • Immediate steps.
 Scamwatch recommends that if you’ve been threatened, assaulted or had property stolen, you should contact your local police station immediately.
-If bank account details are potentially compromised, Scamwatch advises to alert your bank or financially institution immediately.
+If bank account details are potentially compromised, Scamwatch advises to alert your bank or financial institution immediately.

 • General advice.
 Scamwatch has advice to help you with warning friends and family, contacting financial institutions, recovering your stolen identity, reporting scams to authorities, getting help from Australian agencies, changing your online passwords and more.

-Are you at high risk of being scammed?
+Are you at risk of being scammed?

 Culturally and linguistically diverse (CALD) Australians, Indigenous Australians, people with a disability and older Australians are often targeted by scams, with research suggesting scammers might see older Aussies, in particular, as being less familiar with new technology.
-Recent Scamwatch figures show that collectively, scammers stole close to $34 million from CALD Australians, people with a disability and Indigenous Australians last year.

 “Unfortunately, scheming scammers try to target people who by virtue of their background, disadvantage, language skills or disability may experience vulnerability, and be more likely to fall for their tricks,” said the ACCC’s Deputy Chair, Delia Rickard.